 Herbal medicines have contributed in a crucial way to traditional healthcare systems.
-The wide range of available plant wealth are a rich source of bioactive compounds with therapeutic potentials.
-Nevertheless, systematic scientific validation is not so commonly found that can translate these herbal remedies into evidence-based interventions.
+The wide range of available plant wealth are a rich source of bioactive compounds with therapeutic potentials. .Nevertheless, systematic scientific validation that can translate these herbal remedies into evidence-based interventions is not so commonly found.
 This project proposes a multi-stage screening approach for identifying and validating plant-derived compounds effective in managing women’s lifestyle disorders.
-By leveraging the strengths of computational biology, phytochemistry, and experimental pharmacology, this comprehensive workflow schedule aims to bridge traditional knowledge with modern science, facilitating the discovery of novel therapeutic agents tailored to women’s health needs.
+By leveraging the strengths of computational biology, phytochemistry, and experimental pharmacology, the comprehensive workflow schedule outlined in this proposal aims to bridge traditional knowledge with modern science, facilitating the discovery of novel therapeutic agents tailored to women’s health needs.

-The Kalyani University Herbal Garden within the Kalyani University Biodiversity Educational and Conservation Park, developed through the initial funding support of the National Medicinal Plant Board, Ministry of AYUSH now houses over 100 species of medicinal plants and trees.
-This repository not only includes plants that are commonly employed in treating various human diseases but also a rich, underutilized set of plant resources with potential applications in treating chronic disorders like PCOS.

-This proposed research aims to harness the existing biodiversity resources of the established Biodiversity Park by systematically screening selected medicinal plants for anti-PCOS potential using a multidisciplinary approach and shall integrate molecular docking to predict interactions between phytochemicals and key biological targets, followed by bio-activity guided fractionation to isolate active constituents.
-Promising candidates will then be subjected to in vivo validation using animal models to assess efficacy and safety in a living system and finally utilized to formulate plant-based therapeutic compounds targeting PCOS-associated pathways.
-The project will culminate in the development of a standardized herbal formulation, thereby demonstrating the park’s translational research value and ensuring a rational, targeted, and evidence-based exploration of medicinal plants for developing potential therapeutic agents aimed at women's healthcare.

-2. Study Design & Objectives
+The Kalyani University Biodiversity Educational and Conservation Park features a Herbal Garden established with initial financial assistance from the National Medicinal Plant Board under the Ministry of AYUSH.
+This medicinal sanctuary currently hosts more than 100 varieties of therapeutic plants and trees.
+The collection encompasses both widely recognized medicinal species used for diverse human ailments and an abundant yet underexploited array of plant resources that show promise for addressing persistent conditions such as PCOS..
+This research will use the Biodiversity Park to study medicinal plants that might help with PCOS.
+The multidisciplinary team will predict how phytochemicals interact with biological targets through computer modeling, then separate and identify the active ingredients.Promising candidates will then be tested in living animals (in vivo) to assess efficacy and safety.
+Finally, they will be used to create plant-based treatments that target the pathways associated with PCOS.The project will culminate in the development of a standardized herbal formulation.
+This will demonstrate the park's value for turning research into useful products, ensuring a rational, targeted, and evidence-based study of medicinal plants to develop possible treatments for women's health.2.
+Study Design & Objectives

-1. To identify biologically active compounds from the medicinal plant repository of Kalyani University Herbal Garden, initially funded by the Ministry of AYUSH, that can target proteins related to lifestyle disorders like PCOS (Polycystic Ovary Syndrome), diabetes, and obesity.
+1. To identify biologically active compounds from the medicinal plant repository of the Kalyani University Herbal Garden, initially funded by the Ministry of AYUSH, that can target proteins related to lifestyle disorders like PCOS (Polycystic Ovary Syndrome), diabetes, and obesity.

 2. To identify key proteins involved in women’s lifestyle disorders like PCOS, diabetes and obesity.

-3. In silico screening to study the binding affinity of the listed phyto-compounds with the key proteins and study the stability of their interactions by Molecular Dynamics.
+3. To perform in silico screening and study the binding affinity of the listed phyto-compounds with the key proteins and study the stability of their interactions by Molecular Dynamics simulations.

 4. To extract, fractionate, and isolate bioactive compounds using bio-activity guided fractionation.

-5. Study the cytotoxicity of the screened/ effective bioactive compounds in vitro in normal cell lines to determine their toxicities (if any).
+5. To study the cytotoxicity of the screened/ effective bioactive compounds in vitro in normal cell lines to determine their toxicities (if any).

 6. Validate the therapeutic potential of the bioactive compounds effective against key proteins (as per docking and molecular dynamics simulation) in animal models of PCOS, diabetes, and obesity.